Saimatonni/Charity-and-Pet-Care/README.md

 The app is currently in its basic version having only the bare minimum features.
 We’d like to improve the user interface to make it appealing to the users.

- APK file for this app : https://github.com/Saimatonni/Charity-and-Pet-Care/blob/master/Charity_And_Pet_Care.apk
+ APK link for this app : https://drive.google.com/file/d/1uANV06XYkPryVUZyOzVXokfTk2VMCGp2/view?usp=drivesdk

 Features: